June 23, 2015

 Ed Ruscha’s Photographs Capture the Romance, Grit of Los Angeles

-A new volume by Ed Ruscha, "Both Sides of Sunset: Photographing Los Angeles," captures the romance, grit, and many contradictions of L.A.
+A new volume of photographs captures the romance, grit, and many contradictions of Los Angeles.

 Both Sides of Sunset: Photographing Los Angeles (Metropolis Books, 2015), edited by Jane Brown and Marla Hamburg Kennedy, explores the many contradictions within the City of Angels.
 In his foreword, renowned artist Ed Ruscha examines how these photographs capture the romance and grit of L.A.

 This book had to be done, if only for the kaleidoscopic references to its subject.
 New vistas are at every off-ramp.
 Is there a way to portray Los Angeles that hasn’t already been seen?
 The answer is not a negative: There is always another view, as this book evidences with both gravity and levity.
 The city, as well as the artist’s perspective, is always changing.
 I’ll bet anyone turning these pages will fall deep into a Los Angeles they didn’t expect.